 - Websites – read about self improvement and spiritual growth.
 See my links section for recommended sites.

-- Self help books – I have listed some great books to buy from Amazon.com which will help you.
+- Self help books – I have listed my top self improvement books from Amazon.com which will certainly help you.
 I’ve personally read most of these books and give them my highest recommendation.

 - Meditation – Meditation, when done right, increases your awareness of the present moment and all existence.
 It begins with focusing on your breathing and letting go of all the incessant chatter that goes on in your mind.
 In this higher state of awareness and serenity, you may find answers to some very important questions.
 If you’re not sure how to meditate, this guided meditation video is an excellent place to start.

 - Be your own life coach – how?
 Read this great little book and get you started – it’s called The Pocket Life Coach by Clare Gaskell.
 I’ve used it and loved it.
 You will too!
 You can coach yourself spending as little as ten minutes a day in thought and planning so that you know where you want to go.
 This book will motivate you because you will feel you are making decisions about your life and becoming more self aware with each page you turn.